Ljungwaldh/First-Milestone-Project/README.md

 * Sparse amount of football coaches offering this kind of service in the Stockholm area
 * No coaches in the Stockholm area providing information and language of service in English, therefore making it difficult for the international community
 * Websites with similar services offered in the Stockholm area are either poorly designed or provide too much information, therefore not providing a great user experience
 * My website will emphasize great user design and experience, aiming for simplicity so more focus can be placed on action/taking the next step for customers.
-The website will be easy to navigate, provide clear and concise information, and all this leading to customers easily coming towards the service request form.
+The website will be easy to navigate, provide clear and concise information, and all this will lead customers towards the service request form easily.

 #### User Stories
 1. As a new visitor to the website, I want to be able to navigate easily so I can find what I need efficiently